Issafarhad/SulgX-Panel/README.md

 ## 🚀 Quick Start & Deployment

 > [!NOTE]
-> V2X will run on *any* platform that supports ASGI Python applications (Uvicorn/Gunicorn) and standard WebSocket connections.
+> SulgX will run on *any* platform that supports ASGI Python applications (Uvicorn/Gunicorn) and standard WebSocket connections.

 ### 🍴 Step 1: Fork the Repository
-1. Go to the main repository on GitHub: [V2X Panel](https://github.com/SulgX/V2X-Panel).
+1. Go to the main repository on GitHub: [https://github.com/SulgX/SulgX-Panel](https://github.com/SulgX/SulgX-Panel)
 2. Click the **Fork** button at the top right of the page.
 3. In the window that appears, select your own account as the destination and wait for the fork to complete.
 4. You now have a complete copy of the project under your GitHub account, which you can modify as you wish.